Buckhurst is a Grade II listed building in the East Devon local planning authority area, England. First listed on 24 October 1988. Cottage.

 Description

-Cottage.
-Mid - late C17.
-Plastered cob on stone rubble footings; stone rubble or cob stack topped with C20 brick; thatch roof.
-Plan: small 2-room cottage facing south.
-An axial stack between the rooms serves the right (east) room.
-2 storeys.
-Exterior: irregular 2-window front.
-The right windows are late C19 - early C20 casements with glazing bars.
-These are larger than the others and the first floor one is a half dormer.
-The ground floor left window is a late C17 oak flat-faced mullion window and the first floor window is contemporary (maybe a little earlier) with chamfered mullion.
-Both these contain rectangular panes of leaded glass and the original iron casement of the ground floor window has an ornate catch.
-The front doorway is at the left end and it contains a C20 plank door under a contemporary hood on curving brackets.
-The roof is half-hipped both ends.
-Interior: was not available for inspection at the time of the survey but original C17 carpentry detail is suspected.
+The exterior presents an irregular two-window front.
+The right side windows are late 19th to early 20th-century casements with glazing bars, which are larger than the others, with the first-floor window being a half dormer.
+The ground floor left window is a late 17th-century oak flat-faced mullion window, while the first-floor window is contemporary, possibly slightly earlier, with a chamfered mullion.
+Both of these windows contain rectangular panes of leaded glass, and the original iron casement of the ground floor window features an ornate catch.
+The front doorway is located at the left end and includes a 20th-century plank door beneath a contemporary hood supported by curving brackets.
+The roof is half-hipped at both ends.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.